Regina 7.4 Calculation Engine

 void regina::ModelLinkGraph::generateMinimalLinks ( Action && action,

-Exhaustively generates potentially-minimal knot diagrams that are modelled by this graph.
+Exhaustively generates potentially-minimal link diagrams that are modelled by this graph.

 Here potentially-minimal means there are no "obvious" simplification moves (such as a simplifying type II Reidemeister move, for example).
 The list of "obvious" moves considered here is subject to change in future versions of Regina.